javierrcc522/Future_plans/ReadME.md

 ## This are some of my post-epicodus plans
 * _Finish "JavaScript: Understanding the Weird Parts." to this day I have only completed 8% of the video course_

+* _Finish "Learning Algorithms in JavaScript from Scratch."
+I have only completed 19% of this exercise course_

 ### License
 *This software is licensed under the MIT license.*